 Skip to main content

-Over the last month, I have been sharing practical ways that we can empower our students to own the learning from day one.
+If you’ve read my blog before, you know that I love to share sharing practical ways that we can empower our students to own the learning from day one.
 This is the core idea that AJ Juliani and I wrote about in our book Empower.
 It’s a journey I began in my second year of teaching middle school and continued for a decade.
 Each year, I experimented with new strategies, new ideas, and new protocols.
 For the last seven years, I’ve continued this journey as a professor with my students and watched as they implemented student-centered learning in their own classrooms.
 I’ve had the honor of leading workshops, giving keynotes, and doing in-depth coaching with teachers around the world and I continue to gain new insights and learn new strategies from them as well.

 I’m still learning and growing in this area.
 Sometimes I give too much guidance and support.
 Others times, I don’t provide enough scaffolds.
 It continues to be a messy process and now, coming up on twenty years in education, I am feeling okay with the idea that this process will always be messy.
 Growth often happens as we learn from our mistakes.
 Today, I’d like to share one of my epic fails and how I modified my approach.